hirak99/video-summarizer/src/flow/README.md

 result = graph.run_upto(node2)  # 600
 ```

-More complicated flows can be written, as the example bellow.
+More complicated flows can be written, as the example below.
 ML pipelines using this can be iterated, extended, and built incrementally.

 ## Core Classes